 How is a credit score calculated?

 Credit scores are calculated by looking at various aspects of your credit history and profile.
-These can include details of any applications you’ve made for credit or a loan, details of credit or loan products you have held in the past, your repayment history, any overdue accounts you might have, and information about any court judgements against you.
+These can include details of any previous applications you’ve made for credit (whether successful or not), details of credit or loan products you have held in the past, your repayment history, any overdue accounts you might have, and information about any court judgements against you.

 These are added together to give an overall picture of your ability to repay a loan.